Gaius-Augustus/GALBA/README.md

 There may be some special cases where GALBA obtains better results than BRAKER.
 For example, if you observe a "split gene" problem with BRAKER, and if you have proteins of a very close relative at hand, then GALBA may improve over BRAKER.
 Also, if you miss genes that are known in relatives of your species of interest in a BRAKER output, it might be worth trying GALBA and combining the resulting gene set and hintsfile with TSEBRA with a BRAKER output.

 Accuracy of GALBA with GenomeThreader is generally lower than with miniprot.
-In many cases, GenomeThreader generates too few training genes for training AUGUSTUS, therefore we show only a subset of the data from Figure c in Figure d:
+In many cases, GenomeThreader generates too few training genes for training AUGUSTUS, therefore we show only a subset of the data from Figure c in Figure d (the shown accuracy with miniprot is from GALBA v1.0.0; we stopped testing GenomeThreader afterwards; GALBA with miniprot accuracy has improved, since):

 ![galba-miniprot-gth-fly\[fig4\]](docs/figs/galba_miniprot_gth_fly.png)